Charleston-area memos and distinctions

-Alison Dawson of Liollio Architecture has been named the recipient of the 2018 Presidential Citation award from the American Institute of Architects’ South Carolina chapter for her work on an initiative to organize a mobile art classroom community service project.
+Grady Crosby and Halle Tecco have been elected to the board of directors of the International African American Museum.
+Crosby is vice president of public affairs for Johnson Controls and chief diversity officer and president of the Johnson Controls Foundation.
+Tecco is a Charleston-based health-care investor and an adjunct professor at Columbia Business School.

-Ann Son, owner of Holy City Linen Services, has been named the recipient of the Entrepreneur of the Year Award for the Charleston area by the South Carolina Small Business Development Center.
+Generation Pediatrics and Internal Medicine has opened at 1483 Tobias Gadson Blvd., West Ashley.
+Dr. Matthew Kornegay is the owner.

-Dr. S. David McSwain, an associate professor of pediatric critical care at the Medical University of South Carolina, has been named the recipient of the American Telemedicine Association’s Champion Award for individual contributions to public policy changes.
+Liollio Architecture has been named the recipient of four State Design Awards from American Institute of Architects' South Carolina chapter for its work on three projects: Richland Library Ballentine in Irmo; Hampton County Health Clinic in Varnville; and the South Carolina Welcome Center at Fort Mill in York.

 Carolina Commercial LLC, a commercial real estate firm, has relocated its offices to 999 Lake Hunter Circle, Mount Pleasant.